 - You have to pay for severe weather alerts and lightning data, which is available free with other apps

 - Significant decrease in the amount of free data available

 If none of the above weather apps have what you’re looking for, and you’re willing to spend money on a quality professional weather radar app or website that storm chasers use, hands down our top recommendation is RadarScope.
 Available on Android and iOS for $9.99 and Windows or Mac for $29.99, this app is one of the quickest updating around.

 You have access to every single radar product that the pros do, at practically the same time they see them—along with up to the minute warning information.
 Stepping up to the Pro Tier 1 subscription for $9.99 per year gets you longer animations and lightning data (a must for outdoor enthusiasts), dual pane capability, and inspection tools.
 While the top end Tier 2 package adds in hail and shear contouring (the latter necessary for tornado formation), as well as multi-platform use and a 30-day radar archive.

 But even for just $9.99 for the app alone without the tiered options, the standard data is fantastic.

 Whatever option you choose, any of the weather radar websites and apps above will keep you informed in the event severe weather strikes.
 If we didn’t include your favorite weather radar app, let us know in the comments below.
-We’d love to hear what apps you depend on to keep you out of harm’s way.
+We’d love to hear what apps and websites you depend on to keep you out of harm’s way.